-To select a different disc, press the appropriate preset button (1-6).
+To select a different disc, use the Preset 5 (DISC -) or Preset 6 (DISC +) button.
+Press the Preset 6 button to select the next disc in the magazine.
+Press the Preset 5 button to select the previous disc.
 If you select an empty slot in the magazine, the changer will, after finding that slot empty, try to load the CD in the next slot.
 This continues until it finds a CD to load and play.

 If you load a CD in the in-dash player while the changer is playing a CD, the system will stop the changer and begin playing the in-dash CD.
 To select the changer again, press the CD button.
 Play will begin where it left off.
 Use the CD button to switch between the player and the changer.
 If you eject the in-dash CD while it is playing, the system will automatically switch to the CD changer and begin play where it left off.
 If there are no CDs in the changer, the display will flash.
 You will have to select another mode (AM or FM) with the button.